Our everyday choices and habits reveal a lot about what is going on below the surface when it comes to our health and wellbeing.

 6. Comforting carbohydrates

 Who doesn’t agree that carbohydrate foods are rich in comforting feelings?
-That is exactly the common cravings that carbs provide.
 They fill the void created by an absence of relationships, people, connections, or basically anything you feel is lacking in your life.

 Researchers have observed some forms of carbohydrates, notably wheat, as having a true addictive effect on the brain.
 Wheat withdrawal is likened to opiate withdrawal.
 You can try to abstain from the craving, which likely never works long-term.
 Or you can look at the feelings beneath the craving and release them.
 The latter will provide a natural release of the craving.